 How clear is the policy?
 Could it be better worded?

-What would you say are the reasons for the ?
+What would you say are the reasons for the policy?

 Prompt: Do you see it as based on scientific evidence?
 About blood safety?
 Public interests?
 Sensible for blood service to be cautious?
 Discriminatory?
 In what way?

-From the Blood Bank’s point of view, the is designed as a population screening tool rather than as an individual assessment.
+From the Blood Bank’s point of view, the policy is designed as a population screening tool rather than as an individual assessment.
 How do you feel about this [as a strategy/argument]?

 Some people calling for the criteria to be revised argue that, as blood is tested anyway, any new infections will be picked up that way.
 How do you feel about this?

-How much do you see the as being about risk/sexual behavior?
+How much do you see the policy as being about risk/sexual behavior?
 Orientation?

-If we go back to thinking about the that excludes men who’ve had sex with men from giving blood, do you think it should be changed or kept the same?
+If we go back to thinking about the policy that excludes men who’ve had sex with men from giving blood, do you think it should be changed or kept the same?

 If should be changed: What do you think the criteria should be changed to?

-What eligibility be based on?
+What do you think eligibility should be based on?
 Prompt: Time since you last had sex with a man?
 If so, how long?
 How many people you’ve had sex with?
 Whether sex was protected or not?
 Risky sex?
 Should there be exceptions and for whom?

+What did you base your answer on?
+Prompt: What you’ve heard/read in the media, from friends, or from health professionals?
+What you’ve heard about the safety of the blood supply?
+What you have heard other people say about research?

 Some people argue that any potential risk to blood recipients outweighs the rights of individuals to donate blood.
 Where do you think the priority should be placed in this debate on safety vs. rights? - potential risk to blood recipients?
 Individual right to donate blood?
+What do you think would be ‘fair.’
+Would it be more fair if the policy were based on how many people you have had unprotect sex with recently, whether men or women?

-If you needed to receive blood yourself, what would you want the to be?
+If you needed to receive blood yourself, what would you want the policy to be?
 Why’s that?

 Would the changes you've suggested make you more or less likely to offer to give blood?
 Why’s that?
 Prompt: Become eligible?
-More/less likely to go along with the ?
+More/less likely to go along with the policy ?
 More about risk, less about discrimination?
 Clearer guidelines?

 What about your friends/partner(s)?
 Would it affect whether they’d offer to give blood?
 In what way?
 Prompt: Become eligible?
-More/less likely to go along with the ?
+More/less likely to go along with the policies?
 More about risk, less about discrimination?
 Clearer guidelines?

-If U.S. researchers conclude that

-is very low risk of transmitting HIV from men who have not had sex with a man in the past 5 years
+Research is underway in the U.S. to see if we can determine whether a shorter “deferral” time would still keep the blood system safe.
+If U.S. researchers conclude that If U.S. researchers conclude that there is very low risk of transmitting HIV from men who have not had sex with a man in the past 5 years, what would you think about changing the U.S. policy toward donation?
+Do you see yourself ever being eligible to donate under any of these policies?

-men who have not had sex with a man in the past 12 months
+If U.S. researchers conclude that there is very low risk of transmitting HIV from men who have not had sex with a man in the past 12 months, what would you think about changing the US policy so that men could donate blood if they hadn’t had sex with a man in the last 12 months?
+Do you see yourself ever being eligible to donate under any of these policies?